softwareQinc/qpp/README.md

 The above commands create the relase version (default) executable `qpp`, without MATLAB support (default), inside the directory `./build`.
-To build a different configuration, e.g. debug version with MATLAB support, type from inside the `./build` directory
+To build a different configuration, e.g. debug version with MATLAB support, type from the root of the project

+    cd ./build
     rm -rf *
     cmake -DCMAKE_BUILD_TYPE=Debug -DWITH_MATLAB=ON
     make